xaIex/Playlist-Cover-List-SMP/README.md

-## Playlist-Cover
-Playlist Cover Manager for foobar2000
+## Playlist Tab Cover Manager for foobar2000

-- Want a Spotify like playlist panel?
+Want a Spotify like playlist panel?
+Tired of boring looking tabs?
+Sick of walls of texts?
 Look no further!

-A lightweight Spider Monkey Panel script that adds custom cover art, scrollable playlists, and persistent settings to your foobar2000 player.
+A lightweight Spider Monkey Panel script that adds custom cover art, essential playlist functions, customizable features all in one.

 <img width="2558" height="1387" alt="image" src="https://github.com/user-attachments/assets/24a390ee-d024-4aef-a30f-60230ed08c92" />

-## Overview

-Playlist Cover Manager enhances your foobar2000 experience by providing a sleek, thumbnail-based playlist viewer with the ability to:

-Display playlist thumbnails with album art or custom images

-Set custom cover art for each playlist (persists after restart)

-Scroll through playlists with smooth mouse wheel navigation

-Resize cover thumbnails

 ## Features